raas-dev/configent/README.md

 ### Issues in dependencies

-- Homebrew does not work on Alpine Linux (both x86_64 and AArch64, due to musl)
+- Homebrew does not work on Alpine Linux (both x86-64 and ARM, due to musl)